dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ### "BlockTables"

-Arrays containing data referenced by individual `QueryResponse` or `MalformedMessage` items in this `Block`.
+Map of arrays containing data referenced by individual `QueryResponse` or `MalformedMessage` items in this `Block`.
 Each element is an array which, if present, must not be empty.

 An item in the `qlist` array contains indexes to values in the `qrr`